rmanus/seedbox/README.md

 ## Installation

 Requires :
- - Server running Debian 8
+ - Server running Debian (tested on 8 and 9)
- - Ansible 2.4 or newer
+ - Ansible 2.4 or newer (on server for running locally or on remote client)
- - Git
+ - Git (on server for running locally or on remote client)

 The project uses an Ansible playbook to automate the installation of the services.

-The Ansible playbook can be used to install the services on a local server or a on remote server.
+The Ansible playbook can be used to install the services on a local server or a on remote client.

 ----------
 To install Git :